Quick Answer

 According to EY’s Global Insurance Trends 2026 outlook, the “next-generation broker” will act less as a salesperson and more as a strategic advisor who helps clients interpret AI-driven risk decisions.
 Rather than quoting prices, they’ll focus on policy optimization, risk education, and advocacy when underwriting errors arise.

 Larger brokerages are leaning into partnerships with tech firms to stay relevant.
 Hub International and Aon have both announced dedicated AI integration labs aimed at improving agent efficiency and client retention.
+Marsh McLennan has gone further, embedding machine learning tools directly into its commercial risk advisory workflow — a model that PwC’s insurance practice has pointed to as a template for mid-size brokers looking to modernize.
 This represents a quiet but fundamental shift: the broker’s value isn’t being destroyed — it’s being repurposed.

 And for consumers, the future could bring a best-of-both-worlds scenario — cheaper automated services informed by data, complemented by human advisors for complex or high-stakes decisions.
-Much like financial advisors in the era of robo-investing, insurance brokers who embrace the tech will survive; those who don’t could fade fast.
+Much like financial advisors in the era of robo-investing platforms such as Betterment and Wealthfront, insurance brokers who embrace the tech will survive; those who don’t could fade fast.

 Conclusion